eos7l/a3-persistence/README.md

 Implications:
 ---
 - Due to the difference in screen size, the page might look different.
 I suggest using a larger screen for optimal view.
+- Delete is bit weird once imported to Glitch.
+There is an unstable delay but it works.

 Achievements: